Kunlong1994/lab1/Lab-01.md

 **c.
 What circuit element would you want to add to protect the board and external LED?** the resistor, to reduce the voltage to 2 volts.
 **d.
 At what delay can you no longer *perceive* the LED blinking?
-(And how can you prove to yourself that it is, in fact, still blinking?**
-50, current is still flowing and when change delay to 500, it starts to blink again
+(And how can you prove to yourself that it is, in fact, still blinking?** about 10 to 20ms, current is still flowing and when change delay to 500, it starts to blink again

 **e.
 Save your new blink code to your lab 1 repository, with a link on the Lab report wiki page.**